djeada/Linux-Notes/notes/kernel.md

 1. Systemd starts the default target unit, typically a GUI for desktop environments or a command-line interface for servers.

 ## Kernel modules
-Kernel modules are pieces of code that can be loaded and unloaded into the kernel at runtime, without needing to recompile the kernel.
-They provide additional functionality to the kernel and support a wide range of hardware and software devices.
+Kernel modules are small chunks of code that you can insert or take out from the kernel while the computer is running, without having to modify the core kernel code.
+These modules extend the kernel's capabilities, allowing it to communicate with a wide variety of hardware and software devices more effectively.

-To work with kernel modules, you can use the following commands:
+To interact with kernel modules and manage them, you can use a set of specific commands designed for this purpose:

 * `lsmod`: This command lists all currently loaded kernel modules.
 * `modprobe`: This command loads a kernel module into the kernel.